data-retention-policy

 Importance of Data Retention Policies: FAQs

 Q1.
-What is a data retention policy?
+What is data retention policy?

 A data retention policy specifies how long data will be kept and when the data will be deleted.